Screening process

 - preliminary interviews

-We will notify you of these additional stages if it applies.
+We will notify you of these additional stages if they apply.

 Interviews

-Most interviews are competency based.
-Candidates get higher marks if they show in both their interview and application form that they have the experience, skills, and competencies needed for the role.
+Most interviews focus on competencies and professional knowledge and skills.
+Candidates will score higher if they clearly show, in both your interview and application form, that you have the experience, skills, and competencies for the role.

 The interview board keeps a record of the interview to support their decision-making and recommendations.